juliank1m/pyclimb/SECURITY.md

 ## Current Status

-**⚠️ WARNING: Running untrusted code without the Docker sandbox is NOT suitable for public internet use.**
+**⚠️ WARNING: Running untrusted code without a secure execution backend is NOT suitable for public internet use.**

-PyClimb can execute code in two modes:
+PyClimb can execute code in three modes:
 - **Subprocess mode (default for local dev):** basic guardrails, not safe for untrusted users.
-- **Docker sandbox mode:** isolated execution designed for production use.
+- **Docker sandbox mode:** isolated execution designed for production use on hosts with Docker access.
+- **Remote judge mode:** signed API calls to an external isolated judge service (recommended for Railway).

-In production (`DEBUG=false`), PyClimb **requires** sandboxing by default unless you explicitly disable `PYCLIMB_REQUIRE_SANDBOX`.
+In production (`DEBUG=false`), PyClimb **requires** secure execution by default unless you explicitly disable `PYCLIMB_REQUIRE_SANDBOX`.

 ---